AMPMgroup/Epi4Ab/README.md

 ## INFERENCE

-To perform Epi4Ab inference, use `run_inference.sh`:
+To perform epitope inference using Epi4Ab, execute `run_inference.sh`:

-`INPUT_AB_FEATURE=false`: Switching to "true" if testing model with different VH/VL and/or CDRs, modifications should be made in `parameters_ab.json`.
+`INPUT_AB_FEATURE=true`: if users wish to test the model with different VH/VL and/or CDRs, modifications of which should be made in `/Epi4Ab/parameters_ab.json`.

 ```bash
 ./run_inference.sh
 ```

 ### Output
-- `test_record`: Record of detail prediction of each PDBIDs.
+- `test_record`: prediction results of each input antigen.
-- `log.md`: readable running log.
+- `log.md`: details of used parameters

-## USE trained Epi4Ab model
+## USING trained Epi4Ab model

 The trained Epi4Ab model is in `final_trained_Epi4Ab` folder.
-This model can be used by running `run_inference.sh`.

 **NOTE**: set `FINAL_MODEL_FOLDER="./final_trained_Epi4Ab"` in `.env`